srazash/dsazig/Notes.md

 ### Linked List Complexity

-**Insertion and deletion** into a linked list can be a very cheap operation as the nodes are individually alloctaed items in memory, and are not part of a contiguous data structure like an array, where insertion would require copying the existing data with the addition of the inserted data.
+**Insertion and deletion** into a linked list can be a very cheap operation as the nodes are individually allocated items in memory, and are not part of a contiguous data structure like an array, where insertion would require copying the existing data with the addition of the inserted data.

-Instead an individual node can be inserted or deletion, by updating the next and prev pointers of the neigbouring nodes and setting the next/prev pointers of the new node.
+Instead an individual node can be inserted or deletion, by updating the next and prev pointers of the neighbouring nodes and setting the next/prev pointers of the new node.
 These operations will only ever require changing or setting these 4 values, and so the time complexity is O(1) - constant time.

-If we **insert or delete a node part way into list** this incurs a O(N) operation as we need to walk to the position with a for loop before we can perform the indert or delete operation.
+If we **insert or delete a node part way into list** this incurs a O(N) operation as we need to walk to the position with a for loop before we can perform the insert or delete operation.

 **Getting the head or tail values** is O(1) as we can get these directly from the list, but if we need any other node we need to walk the list, which is based on how many nodes we need to transverse, so is therefore O(N).

 So, to summarise:
 Operations at the start (head) or end (tail) are very cheap: O(1).
-Operations within the list require tranversal to the node we are working with: O(N), but the operation itself is O(1).
+Operations within the list require transversal to the node we are working with: O(N), but the operation itself is O(1).

 ### Queue